 Are you required to compliment your significant other, regardless of the truth?
 This goes back to the old “do these jeans make me look fat?” joke of years’ past.
 But I want to dig a little deeper than that.
 I want to look at this situation deeply, from the inside.

 Everyone who knows me knows that I am straight-up honest.
 If I find a woman to be attractive, I tell her.
 Not in a condescending way, but truthfully.
 If I don’t find a woman to be attractive, I don’t tell her.
 There’s no sense in lying to someone about something like that.
 Especially since beauty is only skin-deep.
 I think it’s best to just be honest.

-In the not-so-distant past, I would argue with a significant other on a regular basis about the fact that she had to, as she said “beg for compliments.”
+From 2006 to 2009, I would argue with a significant other on a regular basis about the fact that she had to, as she said “beg for compliments.”
 I think that speaks for itself.

 Personally, I kept my mouth shut.
 All that did was lead to arguments, which would probably be the universal response from women, ugly or not.
 So if a woman knows a man is not attracted to her, what is the point in even asking him to give an opinion?

 Earlier this summer, I went out with a woman who I was absolutely captivated by.
 And I was very vocal about how beautiful I thought she was.
 If I say it of my own volition, is that more meaningful than if I have to be coerced into saying it when I don’t mean it?

 I think the bigger question might be why I date women I am so attracted to but only get into relationships with women that make my colon clench and make me nauseated.

 Maybe there is no “correct” answer to a conundrum like this… And I can live with that…